-You should have an HIV test if you:
+It is a good idea have an HIV test if you:

 AIDS stands for Acquired Immunodeficiency Syndrome.

 PrEP does not protect the user from other STIs or pregnancy.
 PrEP is also not a cure for HIV; it is a prevention drug.
-When used with condoms, the PrEP regimen works to ensure that there is no risk of HIV transmission.